NUPENG assures of regular supply of petrol during Yuletide | TODAY.NG

-New Chairman of South-West Chapel of NUPENG, Mr. Tayo Aboyeji, gave the assurance, in an interview, in Lagos.
+Tayo Aboyeji, the new Chairman of South-West Chapel of NUPENG, gave the assurance in an interview with the News Agency of Nigeria in Lagos.

 According to Aboyeji, tanker drivers will work throughout the Christmas and New Year festivals to ensure that filling stations in the South West get sufficient products.

-“I met the top management of Pipelines and Product Marketing Company (PPMC), a subsidiary of NNPC, on the assurance of products due to current fuel scarcity in some parts of the country.
+He said: “I met the top management of Pipelines and Product Marketing Company, a subsidiary of Nigerian National Petroleum Corporation, on the assurance of products due to current fuel scarcity in some parts of the country.

 “If there is no petrol at depots, there is nothing we can take to filling stations.